jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 - **VPC Peering:** Connect two VPCs with non overlapping CIDR, non-transitive.
 - **VPC Endpoints:** Provide private access to AWS Services (S3, DynamoDB, CloudFormation, SSM) within a VPC.
 - **VPC Flow Logs:** Can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identifying attacks, analyze using Athena or CloudWatch Logs Insights.
-- **Site-to-Site VPN:** Setup a Customer Gateway on DC, a Virtual Private Gateway on VPC, and site-to-site VPN over public Internet.
+- **Site-to-Site VPN:** Setup a Customer Gateway on DC (Datacenter), a Virtual Private Gateway on VPC, and site-to-site VPN over public Internet.
 - **AWS VPN CloudHub:** Hub-and-spoke VPN model to connect your sites.
 - **Direct Connect:** Setup a Virtual Private Gateway on VPC, and establish a direct private connection to an AWS Direct Connect Location.
 - **Direct Connect Gateway:** Setup a Direct Connect to many VPCs in different AWS regions.